adm1n123/FoodOn_Digraph/data/FoodOn/README.md

 foodonpairs.txt columns are exact same class label as in CSV file no preprocessing no phrase detection is used.

 Download "FDC dataset" and then create foodon.csv file using code in fdc_data.py

+Use Sysnonyms column split by '|' and then add the words which are not in label.